Moh-Maher/QuantaPlus/README.md

 # QuantaPlus
 QuantaPlus is a light C++ template library composed solely of header files and dedicated to solving and exploring quantum mechanics problems.

+QuantaPlus is a light C++ template library composed solely of header files and dedicated to solving and exploring problems in quantum mechanics.
+It provides a set of classes, functions, and utilities that facilitate quantum-related calculations and simulations.

+The library is designed to be lightweight and easy to use.
+Being composed solely of header files means that you don't need to link any external libraries or perform separate compilation steps.
+Simply including the necessary header files in your C++ code allows you to access the functionality provided by QuantaPlus.

+QuantaPlus offers a range of modules that cover various aspects of quantum mechanics.
+These modules include utilities, operators, eigenvectors, brakets, and more.
+Each module provides specific classes and functions tailored to its area of focus, allowing you to perform calculations, manipulate quantum objects, and explore quantum phenomena.

+By leveraging the power of C++ templates, QuantaPlus offers flexibility and efficiency in handling different data types and mathematical operations.
+It allows you to work with complex numbers, matrices, vectors, and other mathematical entities commonly used in quantum mechanics.

+The library is intended to assist researchers, students, and developers working in the field of quantum mechanics.
+It aims to simplify the implementation of quantum algorithms, simulations, and calculations, enabling users to focus on the core aspects of their work without worrying about low-level details.

+Whether you need to perform calculations involving angular momentum, calculate Clebsch-Gordan coefficients, compute eigenvalues and eigenvectors, or simulate quantum systems, QuantaPlus provides the necessary tools to facilitate these tasks.

 # Requirements
 Eigen 3 (https://eigen.tuxfamily.org/index.php?title=Main_Page).